GameWisp/GameWisp-Singularity-Examples/README.md

 This event fires as soon as a subscriber has newly subscribed to a channel.
 It is always immediately followed by the ```subscriber-benefits-change``` event.

+### subscriber-renewed

+Using Socket.IO, this event can be listened to as follows:

+    socket.on('subscriber-renewed', function(data){
+        //Do something
+    });

+This event sends identical data to the ```subscriber-new``` event but is included as its own unique event for convenience.
+The ```subscriber-renewed``` event fires whenever a subscriber is successfully billed for another month on GameWisp.

+It is important to keep in mind that GameWisp processes renewals each day for all the channels that are flagged for renewal on that day at approximately 12:00PM CST.
+Therefore, if your application supports multiple GameWisp channels, it is not uncommon to receive multiple ```subscriber-renewed``` events in succession for channels as they are renewed.

 #### subscriber-benefits-change

 This is arguably the most important event for an application attempting to provide benefit fulfillment of some sort for GameWisp subscribers.
 As such, the event and its response are described in detail here.

 It is well worth familiarizing yourself with this section of the documentation in particular if you're looking to write an application that leverages singularity for benefit fulfillment (e.g., managing giveaways, channel currency, access to servers, Discord, etc.)

+Using Socket.IO, this event can be listened to as follows:

+    socket.on('subscriber-benefits-change', function(data){
+        //Do something
+    });

 This event fires whenever a subscriber's benefits change.
 A benefit change can be triggered by a user subscribing to a new channel, upgrading their subscription to a channel, or downgrading their subscription to a channel.
-Has the following JSON structure:
+This event can also fire if the channel makes changes to a tier that contains active subscribers.
+In this case, a ```subscriber-benefits-change``` event will fire for each subscriber currently in the modified tier.
+This event has the following JSON structure:

     {
 	   event: "subscriber-benefits-change",